 During the summer contest, a fee of $20 (per 3 poem submission) will be accepted.
 Unpaid submissions will be disqualified.
 Emailed submissions and mailed submissions will not be considered.

-Please submit no more than 3 unpublished NARRATIVE poems of no more than 50 lines per poem in ONE MSWord file (.doc or .docx or .rtf only, no .pdf please).
-Please remove your name from your file, as the poetry is read blind by our editorial staff and contest judge.
+Please submit no more than 3 unpublished NARRATIVE poems of no more than 50 lines per poem (not including stanza breaks) in ONE MSWord file (.doc or .docx or .rtf only, no pdf please).
+Please remove your name from your word file, as the poetry is read blind by our editorial staff and contest judge.
+We know it is yours by your Submittable profile.
 Questions ONLY: Feel free to email us at firstname.lastname@example.org.

 All poems will be considered for publication.
-Winners (3) will receive prize money and all finalists and semi-finalists will be rewarded with a copy of the journal.
+Winners (3) will receive prize money and all finalists and semi-finalists will be rewarded with publication and a copy of the journal.